 Located near the equator, Bali is warm all year round and has two main seasons: rainy (October to March) and dry (April to September).
 Rainy season in Bali is still a good time to visit as it only rains for a couple of hours, but prepare for extra humidity.
 Dry season is the best time to visit weather-wise, but as it falls during the Summer holidays, it may get overcrowded.

 For these reasons, the best time to visit Bali is sometime between September to November!

-Traveling in Bali is extremely easy, as there is an abundance of transportation means available at an affordable price.
+Traveling in Bali is extremely easy, as there are many transportation means available at affordable prices.
 Depending on the number of people in your group, you can choose to travel by motorcycle, taxi or car.

 Bali is a big island, but for first timers, stick to Central and South Bali which are where the nightlife, shopping, beaches, bars and temples are!

 Kuta is probably the busiest part of Bali and is where the clubs and young people are.
 You will find strips of bars that open till wee hours of the night here.
 This area is also famous for surfing.
 However, the beach can get overcrowded with tourists and street peddlers.

 If you are looking for somewhere more tranquil and yet still has wonderful white sandy beaches, head towards the south of Bali to areas such as Nusa Dua and Jimbaran.
 Here you will find quieter landscapes and luxury resorts, but are also close to the other attractions of Bali like the temples and water sports.
 Visit the famous Uluwatu Temple and witness a magnificent sunset, or head towards the picture-worthy rice field terrace.